45-HR. CA REAL ESTATE PRACTICE COURSE » Summer 2021 » Practice Exam Sales License

 Kathy has some unexpected expenses when she breaks her leg skiing.
 Which of the accounts in her personal finance system is designed to help her pay bills while she is recovering and unable to work at her usual pace?

-A. Retirement account
+A. Business checking account

-B. Income tax account
+C. Income tax account

-D. Business checking account
+D. Retirement account

 Question #34